travelster/DBGallery/AI/facial-recognition.md

 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="/assets/Data Settings for Facial Recognition.png" alt="Viewing face rectangles in image preview"/></p>

+## TIP: Making this data visible across DBGallery
+While this data field, and all others, can been found in our Full Data View (FDV) tab in image preview, consider using Data Layout Settings in our Tools menu to place it in the Info tab and other areas of DBGallery.
+See <a href="/datalayoutsettings">Data Layout Settings</a> for more on configuring which data is shown where.

 ## Q&A
 **Q:** Why can't multiple photos be selected to edit many faces/people at the same time?